Make this Yummy Treat during

 (Halloween Tract, below!)

+seen a scarecrow?
+(You might show pictures.)
 Farmers use them in their fields.
 Do you know why?
-To scare away crows
+To scare away crows and

-and other kinds of birds that eat their crops.
-Wouldn't it be great if we could use
+other kinds of birds that eat their crops.
+Wouldn't it be great if we could

-scarecrows to scare away frightening things in our lives?
-What are
+use scarecrows to scare away frightening things in our lives?

-scarecrows to scare away frightening things, but we do have someone
+scare away frightening things, but we do have someone who has

-(Psalm 118:6) "You are my hiding place; you will protect me from
+are my hiding place; you will protect me from trouble" (Psalm

 Let's pray and ask Jesus to help us